shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - I found that I should use npm run start instead of npm run dev for the local deployment

 ### Shiraz
+- The starter code is very finnicky with modifications and I kind of feel like it would be easier to work from scratch
 ---

 ## Alpha Sprint Meetings